robin-arbona/calculator/README.md

 Calculator 9000 is a caculate that allow you to store result or expression in local file by using an API

-yarn / npm / node have to be installed
+ npm / node have to be installed

 ## Clone project
 ```